PUBLIC SPACE INSTALLATION

 Public Space Installation

-Restorative Ground is an installation that will act as a new destination in Hudson Square, a place for a range of experiences, activities and interactions to occur between residents, community members, and the broader public.
+Restorative Ground is an installation providing a new destination in Hudson Square, a place for a range of experiences, activities and interactions to occur between residents, community members, and the broader public.
 As a dynamic platform for public life to re-emerge from the pandemic of 2020, the installation will create a place for individual and collective engagement, recreation, and healing.
 Located on King St, between Hudson and Greenwich Streets, Restorative Ground will serve as a node of activation within the network of outdoor public spaces and existing creative agencies in the neighborhood.

 The form and materials of Restorative Ground enable a balance between a single, bold gesture and a series of differentiated environments.
 The overall massing of the project is a wedge, connecting between barrier height on the street side and curb height on the sidewalk side.
 The wedge is organized with an 8×8’ grid to rationalize geometry and construction, but diagonals and arcs dance within this grid, carving and extruding dynamic shapes for seating, tables, and ramps.